 1. My 10-month-old baby has just got over a bout of diarrhoea.
 What can she have to help avoid dehydration?

-Catherine: I will always recommend rehydration fluids, such as Hydrolyte or Gastrolyte that can be purchased from the pharmacy.
-They are better to use than ready-to-drink sports drinks, which many mums and dads often ask me about.
+Catherine: Rehydration fluids are better to use than ready-to-drink sports drinks, which many mums and dads often ask me about.
 Rehydration fluids ensure that the fluid being replaced is the right balance of electrolytes that have been lost.
-A good trick is to make it up with cold water, or my kids love the ice block versions.
 You'll find they are a little saltier and not as sweet to taste but that's what's needed.
 If your baby is breastfeeding you can just increase the feeds as much as possible.

 But the most important thing is to monitor your baby and ensure there are lots of wet nappies and they are alert and responding well.
 Babies are so little they don't have as much fluid to lose as adults, and they will dehydrate really quickly.
 If the diarrhoea persists longer than 12 hours or you notice signs of dehydration like lethargy, sunken eyes, dark smelly urine, it's important to seek immediate medical attention.
 Remember, your pharmacy is only a short trip or a quick phone call away if you want to reassurance.